About Real Cedar

 Why is Western Red Cedar siding seen on cabins in every ski haven from Stowe to Aspen, and beyond?
 We’ve got five reasons Cedar is the material of choice when it comes to building a durable and beautiful home in snowy ski towns everywhere.

 Compared to other wood species, Western Red Cedar is a durable and stable building material that stands up to seasonal changes in dry cold weather, along with regions with high levels of humidity and/or dry heat.
+Additionally, with its low density and high proportion of air spaces, Western Red Cedar is also the best thermal insulator among the commonly available softwood species and is far superior to brick, concrete and steel when it comes to keeping heat in.

 Western Red Cedar is highly versatile because it has its own ingrown preservatives that resist rot, decay and insects.
 This versatility also lends to Cedar’s ability to thrive in any climate – whether it dips below freezing, or is hot and humid.